camposFabio/flutter_ump/example/README.md

-# flutter_ump_example
+# ump_example

-Demonstrates how to use the flutter_ump plugin.
+Demonstrates how to use the ump plugin.

 ## Getting Started